 - 1 cup golden raisins

-- two 10 ounce boxes of couscous, cooked according to package directions
+- 2 boxes (10 oz.) couscous, cooked according to package directions

 - 2 tablespoons chopped fresh cilantro or parsley, to garnish

 - ¼ cup toasted almond slices, to garnish

 - In a small bowl, stir together olive oil, garlic, cinnamon, cumin, cardamom, cayenne, turmeric, salt and pepper.

 - Put chicken thighs into a large slow cooker and rub oil mixture all over chicken thighs.

 - Add squash, raisins and chicken broth on top of chicken.
 Cover and cook on low for 8 hours, or on high for 4 hours.

 - About 15 minutes before serving, prepare couscous according to package directions.

 - Serve chicken mixture over couscous and garnished with fresh herbs and toasted almond slices.